 WHAT MAKES GREAT CPD?

-CPD offers one of the most effective ways to improve student performance, increase staff retention and develop a culture of excellence across a whole school.
-We think for CPD to be effective it has to be:
+Efficient CPD offers one of the most effective ways to improve student performance, increase staff retention and develop a culture of excellence across a whole school - in the long term.
+We think that effective CPD is:

-- Evidence based – using the latest and most important research to date
+- Evidence-based – Using the latest and most relevant research.

 - Practical – What do the findings mean to you and your classroom?

 - Affordable – Being cost-effective is vital, especially at a time when budgets are being slashed.